 These solar panels pull in water vapor to grow crops in the desert

-"A fraction of the world's population still doesn't have access to or green power, and many of them live in rural areas with arid or semi-arid climate," says senior author Peng Wang, a professor of environmental science and engineering at the King Abdullah University of Science and Technology (KAUST).
-"Our design makes out of air using that would've been wasted and is suitable for decentralized, small-scale farms in remote places like deserts and oceanic islands."
+"A fraction of the world's population still doesn't have access to clean water or green power, and many of them live in rural areas with arid or semi-arid climate," says senior author Peng Wang, a professor of environmental science and engineering at the King Abdullah University of Science and Technology (KAUST).
+"Our design makes water out of air using clean energy that would've been wasted and is suitable for decentralized, small-scale farms in remote places like deserts and oceanic islands."

-The researchers used the from when generating electricity to drive absorbed water out of the hydrogel.
+The researchers used the waste heat from solar panels when generating electricity to drive absorbed water out of the hydrogel.
 The metal box below collects the vapor and condenses the gas into water.
 Alternatively, the hydrogel increases the efficiency of solar photovoltaic panels by as much as 9% by absorbing the heat and lowering the panels' temperature.

 A schematic of WEC2P deployed in an arid region.
 Credit: Renyuan Li